-Betelgeuse blazed, a red-orange fist, ready to unclench and draw a sweep of pendant pearls, the Hunter’s sword dangling from his starry-buckled belt.
+Betelgeuse blazed, a red fist, ready to unclench and draw a sweep of pendant pearls, the Hunter’s sword dangling from his starry-buckled belt.
 Or perhaps to grab the sweet moon by the comb of white light streaming from her dusty cheeks

 At once, Orion bolted in pursuit.
 By degrees, but ever more swiftly, the chase gathered speed, until the moon streaked out of its orbit and raced madly earthward and away from him.
 I gripped the railing of my deck, fastened my fingers to it, transfixed by the beauty of the chase and the terror of it.
-Betelgeuse whirled and latched a fiery fist onto the weapon dangling from the Hunter’s belt and raised it high.
+Betelgeuse whirled and latched his fiery fist onto the weapon dangling from the Hunter’s belt and raised it high.
 But She did not scream, nor did Orion raise a war cry; everything unfolded in the deepest silence.

-In a gleaming burst of argentine, She plunged into the orange stream and broke the thick silence.
+In a gleaming burst of argentine, She plunged into the orange stream that swirled around me and broke the thick silence.
 What had seemed to me, only minutes before, to be Gamble Oak, raced past now in a shining course, while small eddies swirled and lapped against the sides of my deck.
 A loud hissing followed a second splash, as if hot, glowing steel had been plunged into a cold pool.
 No longer a moon and a cluster of stars, but two figures swam toward me, pulsing platinum.

 The Moon, or whatever She was, churned in the direction of a stand of dark Ponderosa pine.
 She was quickly losing separation.
 My legs pulled strongly in the direction of my own indoors, the safety of my house.
 I should have run like hell but, instead, tore off my jacket and dove into the raging, brushy river.
 Maybe my former lives, with Butterfly and Kornsilk, had shaped my mind, informed it, allowing it to be more receptive to realities that lay barely hidden behind, perhaps enlaced in, everyday experience.